AdaCore/spark2014/docs/ug/gnatprove.rst

 #. or otherwise the default class-wide precondition (resp. postcondition) of
    ``True``.

+For abstract subprograms (on interfaces or regular tagged types), only a class-wide contract can be specified.
+For other dispatching subprograms, it is possible to specify both regular contracts and a class-wide contracts.
+In such a case, |GNATprove| uses the regular contract to analyze static calls to the subprogram and the class-wide contract to analyze dispatching calls to the subprogram, and it checks that the specific contract is a refinement of the class-wide contract, as explained in :ref:`Mixing Class-Wide and Specific Subprogram Contracts`.

 Let's consider the various cases that may occur when overridding a subprogram:

 .. literalinclude:: gnatprove_by_example/examples/geometry.ads